destel/dspc/README.md

 # DSPC

-DSPC - a dead simple progress counter for concurrent CLI tools in Go.
+DSPC - a dead simple progress counter for concurrent CLI apps in Go.

 Think of it as a set of named atomic counters that:
-- **Fast** - lock and allocation free, faster than `map[string]int` in both single-threaded and multi-threaded scenarios
+- **Fast** - lock and allocation free, faster than `map[string]int` in both single-threaded and concurrent scenarios
 - **Nice to look at** - clean, readable terminal output that updates in place
-- **Log-friendly** - won't interfere with your application's logging output in most cases
+- **Log-friendly** - won't interfere with your application's log output
 - **Minimalistic** - no dependencies, tiny API